5 Best Camera Gimbals in 2026 (Camera Stabilizer Reviews)

 ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little money.
 Need more info?
 See how it all works here.

 But the models in this review are even better.
 They can handle APS-C, full frame, and cinema cameras.
-And some versatile gimbals work with all devices, including smartphones, GoPros, and video cameras.
+And some versatile gimbals work with all devices, including smartphones, GoPros, and action cameras.

 DJI is the leading manufacturer of gimbals.
 Others are Zhiyun, Moza (professional and consumer), and FeiyuTech.
-Our top pick is the DJI RS 2.
-It’s one of the market leaders.
-It offers easy control, good battery life, and a large maximum payload.
+Our top pick is the DJI RS 5.
+It is DJI’s current mainstream handheld gimbal, with a 6.6 lb (3 kg) payload, a full-color touchscreen, and a one-hour recharge.

 Our Top 3 Choices for The Best Camera Gimbal